A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Introduction

-In this work, we are interested in controlling and accounting for model complexity when selecting the best number of mixture components of a model.
-In general, model selection is often performed using the AIC or the BIC criteria \citep{akaike1974new,schwarz1978estimating}.
+In general, model selection for MoE models is often performed using the Akaike information criterion (AIC) \citep{akaike1974new}, the Bayesian information criterion (BIC) \citep{schwarz1978estimating} or the BIC-like approximation of integrated classification likelihood (ICL-BIC) \cite{biernacki_assessing_2000}.
 An important limitation of these criteria, however, is that they are only valid asymptotically.
-This implies that there are no finite sample guarantees when using AIC or BIC, for choosing between different levels of complexity.
-The slope heuristic of \cite{birge2007minimal}, supported by a non-asymptotic oracle inequality, is a method that permits finite sample inference in place of AIC and BIC.
-Recent reviews and practical issues regarding the slope heuristic can be found in \cite{baudry2012slope} and \cite{arlot2019minimal}.
-Theorem 7.11 from \cite{massart2007concentration} provides a model selection result regarding the construction of a penalized criterion that leads to good model selection outcomes, where the penalty is defined by the model complexity.
-It provides support for the slope heuristic approach in a finite sample setting.
+This implies that there is no finite-sample guarantee when using AIC, BIC or ICL-BIC, to choose between different levels of complexity.
+Their use in small samples is, therefore, ad hoc.
+To overcome such difficulties, \cite{birge2007minimal} proposed a novel approach, called the slope heuristics, supported by a non-asymptotic oracle inequality.
+This method leads to an optimal data-driven choice of multiplicative constants for the penalties.
+Recent reviews and practical issues concerning the slope heuristic can be found in \cite{baudry2012slope,arlot2019minimal} and the references given therein.

-Following the concentration inequality-based methods for likelihood penalization of \cite{massart2007concentration,Massart:2011aa} and \cite{cohen2011conditional}, a number of finite-sample oracle results have been established for the least absolute shrinkage and selection operator (LASSO) \citep{tibshirani1996regression} and general penalized maximum likelihood estimators (PMLE).
-These results include the works of \citet{Meynet:2013aa} and \cite{Devijver:2015aa, devijver2015finite,devijver2017joint} for finite mixture regression models, and \cite{montuelle2014mixture} and \cite{nguyen2020l_1} for SGaME models.
-However, to the best of our knowledge, we are the first to provide finite-sample oracle inequalities for PMLE of GLoME models, via \cref{weakOracleInequality}.
+It should be emphasized that a general model selection result, originally established by \citep[Theorem 7.11]{massart2007concentration}, ensures a penalized criterion leads to a good model selection and that the penalty is known only up to multiplicative constants and is proportional to the dimensions of models.
+In particular, these multiplicative constants can be calibrated by the slope heuristic approach in a finite-sample setting.
+Then, in the spirit of the methods based on concentration inequalities developed in \cite{massart2007concentration,Massart:2011aa,cohen2011conditional,cohen2013partition}, a number of finite-sample oracle type inequalities have been established for the least absolute shrinkage and selection operator (LASSO) \citep{tibshirani1996regression} and general penalized maximum likelihood estimators (PMLE).
+These results include the works for high-dimensional Gaussian graphical models \citep{devijver2018block}, Gaussian mixture model selection \citep{maugis2011non,maugis2011data,maugis2013adaptive}, finite mixture regression models \citep{Meynet:2013aa, devijver2015l1, devijver2015finite,devijver2017model,devijver2017joint}, and LinBoSGaME models, outside the high-dimensional setting \citep{montuelle2014mixture}.